Holiday Let Guest Welcome Book Template

 Eating and drinking guide

-Provide recommendations for your favourite restaurants, bars and lunch spots, along with recommended dishes to try.
+Provide recommendations for your favourite restaurants, bars, lunch spots and take aways, along with recommended dishes to try.
 Which coffee shop makes the best latte and where serves the best ‘secret sauce’ chicken wings you have ever tasted.

 Don’t forget to include telephone numbers, a website or TripAdvisor links and directions if it’s hard to find.
-This will help guests find them easier and make reservations if needed.
-Negotiate discounts for your guests at local pubs/restaurants and forge partnerships with local businesses so guests can skip the ques.
+This will help guests find them more easily and specify if reservations need to be secured before their stay.

 Holidaymakers will appreciate it if you give them guidance on how to explore your area.
 Include maps showing where everything is in relation to your holiday cottage and the best way to get there by car or public transport.
 Include schedules and any other specifics that could be useful to visitors.